eric-downes/mcdp/py3_migrate_details.md

 4. Update the remaining modules with string/bytes handling

-5. Create more comprehensive tests for migrated functionality
+5. Create more comprehensive tests for all migrated functionality

 6. Eventually, enable STRICT_DEPENDENCIES to enforce proper dependency checking